sigasi/sigasi_insights/content/tech/generating-sigasi-project-vivado-project.md

 When you inspect the source of [this TCL script](https://github.com/sigasi/SigasiProjectCreator/blob/master/src/SigasiProjectCreator/convertVivadoProjectToCsv.tcl), you will see that we filter for *Simulation* source files only.
 You can switch to synthesis by replacing `USED_IN_SIMULATION` with `USED_IN_SYNTHESIS`.

-## 2. Generate the Sigasi project files from the csv-files
+## 2. Generate the Sigasi project files from the CSV file

 ```
 ~/git/SigasiProjectCreator/src/SigasiProjectCreator/convertCsvFileToTree.py project_1 vivado_files.csv